-Colleagues and friends of former California Supreme Court Justice Joseph R. Grodin, who taught full time at UC Hastings Law from 1972 to 2005, recalled his legacy in celebration of his upcoming 90th birthday on Aug.
+Colleagues and friends of former California Supreme Court Justice Joseph R. Grodin, who taught full time at UC Law SF from 1972 to 2005, recalled his legacy in celebration of his upcoming 90th birthday on Aug.
 30.

-“He was happy to discuss doctrine but happiest exploring the philosophical underpinnings of the rules as well as the impact various institutional decision makers had on the development of the law,” wrote former student Nell Jessup Newton ’76—who would go on to become a dean and professor at both UC Hastings and Notre Dame Law School—about Grodin for the Journal of the California Supreme Court Historical Society.
+“He was happy to discuss doctrine but happiest exploring the philosophical underpinnings of the rules as well as the impact various institutional decision makers had on the development of the law,” wrote former student Nell Jessup Newton ’76—who would go on to become a dean and professor at both UC Law SF and Notre Dame Law School—about Grodin for the Journal of the California Supreme Court Historical Society.

 Whether discussing with students the legal aspects of Watergate, politely grilling a future colleague about the finer points of labor law, or writing a book about his brief but influential time on the California Supreme Court, Grodin made a lasting impression.
 Friends and colleagues have described him as a Renaissance man: an intellectual engaged in politics, culture, art, and law, at the same time unpretentious, modest, curious, and brilliant.

 Grodin said he wanted to be a teacher from the moment he graduated Yale Law School and was grateful throughout his nearly 65-year teaching career to have worked alongside collegial, creative teachers and with the eager students in front of them in the classroom.

 “Teaching for me has been a learning experience,” Grodin said.
 “If my students have learned from me half as much as I have learned from them, I will count my teaching as a success.”

 Grodin joined the UC Law SF faculty full time in 1972, at a time when he said the law school was “changing in the direction of greater diversity among faculty and students, a greater emphasis on clinical programs, and a broader recognition of the relationship of law to social justice.”